U.S. movie theater chains fear Justice Department review may hit profits

 Fridley said his chain of 20 movie theaters and 86 screens might be forced to show poor performers like 21st Century Fox’s “The Darkest Minds.”
 The dystopian teen movie made $13 million in the United States, compared with $700 million for “Black Panther,” according to Box Office Mojo.

 Box office sales bring in a good chunk of theater revenues, even as viewers increasingly watch movies on television and online.
-For example, Viacom Inc, which owns Paramount, said in an annual report that movies shown in theaters brought in 25 percent of its filmed entertainment revenues for 2017, while home entertainment brought in 26 percent and licensing brought in 40 percent.
+For example, Viacom Inc (VIAB.O), which owns Paramount, said in an annual report that movies shown in theaters brought in 25 percent of its filmed entertainment revenues for 2017, while home entertainment brought in 26 percent and licensing brought in 40 percent.

 The National Association of Theatre Owners (NATO), which represents movie theater companies with 33,000 screens across the United States, urged the department to forbid movie studios to return to the practice of block booking.